CamPlume1/generate_take_home/README.md

 # Introduction
+#### Correct solution created AFTER interview

-I have not been able to generate a working solution.
+I was not been able to generate a working solution.
 This README details my approach to this problem across a couple different verticals:
 - First, I will address how my algorithm works at a data structure level
 - Next, I will walk through my attempts to find edge cases or interpretations I could be missing
   - A living document detailing areas I am working on and my brainstorming process is available [here](./ideas.md)